Maschine2501/NR1-UI/README.md

 * implemented a logic to select the active network card and display it`s IP
 * removed Volume Screen and Volume interactions completely

+## IMPORTANT!
+---
+* in the nightly script, the interaction with my Standby-Module is active
+* if you don't put an "HIGH" Signal on GPIO 26 the pi will shutdown

 ## Demo Video from nightly-build (05.03.2020):
 ---
 [![Video-Sample](http://img.youtube.com/vi/9TtgO0_KqNk/0.jpg)](http://www.youtube.com/watch?v=9TtgO0_KqNk "Video-Sample")